 There are hackers who have learned how to track packages online.
 Some of them may be criminals in your city or town.
 If they know a package is arriving on your porch when you aren’t home, they might just nab it.

 It’s best to have items delivered to your office, or to a family or friend’s house where you know someone will be home during the day, so they can sign for it and take it inside where it will be safe.

 Also, credit card skimmers have been found on gas pumps that are not monitored frequently, such as at major highway liquor store/shopping areas.
 Go inside and put your card into the machine at the cash register area to be safe.
 Skimmers are nearly invisible, and when you find out you’ve been skimmed, it’s usually after they’ve used your credit card to make illegal purchases.

 Finally, I just want to remind you that if it’s too good to be true, it probably is a scam.

-There are new attacks online where the hacker pretends to be a family member or friend you haven’t seen in years by faking their Facebook account or stealing their password.
+There are attacks online where the hacker pretends to be a family member or friend you haven’t seen in years by faking their Facebook account or stealing their password.
 Then, they claim you can trust them to go give $500 to the U.S. government to get a $10,000 grant.
-Then they have the fake U.S. government agent’s Facebook account contact you in Messenger and confirm that it’s all real and you can trust them.
+They have the fake U.S. government agent’s Facebook account contact you in Messenger and confirm that it’s all real and you can trust them.